Six ways to give your clothes a longer shelf life

-Preserve colours.
 To keep clothing looking fresh and fabrics vibrant, you need a laundry detergent that has a sophisticated cleaning technology that works even at low temperatures.
-Ariel Excel Washing Gel Colour & Style, Ariel Colour & Style Washing Liquid and Ariel 3in1 PODS Washing Capsules contain no chlorine bleach and are safe for all of your washable fabrics, getting clothes clean even at 30 degrees, without altering your clothes’ original colours.
+Ariel Washing Gel Colour & Style, Ariel Colour & Style Washing Liquid and Ariel All-in-1 PODS Washing Capsules contain no chlorine bleach and are safe for all of your washable fabrics, getting clothes clean even at 30 degrees, without altering your clothes’ original colours.

-Fold jumpers.
 Never put a jumper on a hanger.
 The shoulders will likely become misshapen and the weight of the sweater will pull the sleeves out of its original design.
 Instead, fold sweaters and store them on top of one another in a dresser or on a closet shelf.
 Find out more on how to fold a t shirt and a jumper.

 Perfume is meant to be sprayed on your skin, where it interacts with your body chemistry.
 Never spray perfume, which often has an alcohol base and chemical fixatives, on clothing.
 Instead, carefully apply it to your neck and back of wrists before dressing.
 The same is true with makeup.
 When wearing high collars or turtlenecks, be careful to avoid rubbing off makeup on clothing.